Culture of Odisha: Literature

 The first Odia printing typeset was cast in 1836 by the Christian missionaries which heralded a great revolution in Odia literature, instead of palm leaf inscription.
 The books were being printed and the periodicals and journals were published.
 The first Odia Magazine of Bodha Dayini was published from Balasore in 1861.
 The main object of this magazine was to promote Odia literature and to draw attention to the lapses in government policy.
-The first Odia paper, The Utkal Deepika made its appearance in 1866 under the editorship of late Gouri Sankar Ray with the help of late Bichitrananda.
+The first Odia paper, The Utkal Deepika made its appearance in 1866 under the editorship of late Gourishankar Ray with the help of late Bichitrananda.
 The publication of these papers during the last part of the 19th century encouraged the modern literature and acted as a media to provide a wide readers range for the writers, The educated intellectuals came in contact with the English Literature and got influenced.
 Radhanath Ray (1849–1908) is the prime figure, who tried to write his poems with the influence of Western Literature.
 He wrote Chandrabhaga, Nandikeshwari, Usha, Mahajatra, Darbar and Chilika was the long poems or Kavyas.
 Fakir Mohan Senapati (1843–1918), the prime figure of modern Odia Fiction Prose is the product of that generation.
 He was considered the Vyasakabi or founder poet of Odia language.
 Fakir Mohan Senapati is well known for his novel Chha Maana Atha Guntha.
 It is the first Indian novel to deal with the exploitations of landless peasants by the Feudal Lords.
 It was written much before the October revolution of Russia or much before the emerging of Marxist ideas in India.